Discovery of AI Components

 Step 3 - Click the Labels column on the application you wish to review

-How Does Mend AI Identify AI Frameworks?
+How Does Mend AI Identify AI Components?

 This is done in a few ways: